mryogi11/mybabybridge_benefit_platform/docs/CODE_INDEX.md

 3. **Server Components with Client Islands**: The application leverages Next.js 14's hybrid rendering approach, using server components for static content and client components ('use client') for interactive elements.

 4. **Performance-First Approach**: Recent optimizations have focused on perceived performance through skeleton loaders, data caching, and visual feedback during state transitions.

+5. **Simplified Middleware**: The application middleware (`src/middleware.ts`) has been refactored to focus solely on session validation.
+This change addressed previous runtime errors in Edge environments by delegating user status-based routing logic to layout-level Server Components, which enhances separation of concerns and overall system reliability.

 ### Development Workflow